 The Vernon Monument

-The intended location for the monument is on a plinth in the centre of Pool B, the middle one of the three pools in the former HMS Vernon site, now the Gunwharf Quays residential and retail park.
+The intended location for the monument is the centre of Pool B, the middle of the three pools in the former HMS Vernon site, now the Gunwharf Quays residential and retail park.
 The proposed location is an enclosed sea water lock some 1.2 metres deep.